 Some insurers may offer you cover for an unlisted driver, but you’ll have to pay an unlisted driver excess.
 Below is an example of the conditions of an unlisted driver excess from the Youi PDS:

 “If we accept your claim for an insured event where the car was driven with your permission by any person who is not shown on your policy schedule as a listed or regular driver, an additional unlisted driver excess becomes payable.
 The amount of this excess will be shown on your policy schedule.
 This excess amount will be added to any other excess amount that may apply to the claim and may still apply even though the basic excess has been waived.”

 Better still, there are insurers such as NRMA that cover “anyone who has your permission to drive your vehicle”.

 This is why it’s so important to read the PDS before purchasing car insurance – every policy is different and if there’s any chance you’ll be loaning your car to someone else you need to know they’ll be covered.

 How can you avoid not being covered?

 The easiest way to avoid this tricky situation is to not let anyone else drive your car.
 But that’s not always possible.
 If you live with someone who you shares your car (or who might ever need to drive it), it might be worth listing them on your policy.
 Sure, it might cost a little more to nominate another driver but it could end up saving you a lot in the long run.

 You could also consider listing your car on a peer-to-peer car-sharing platform like Car Next Door.
 These schemes allow you to rent your car out to your neighbours safely and easily when you aren't using it yourself, and the money you'll earn will go a long way towards offsetting the costs of car ownership.

-Car Next Door's comprehensive insurance covers your car whenever it's with a Borrower, and you keep your own insurance to cover your car at other times.
+All Car Next Door bookings include damage cover for borrowers, and you keep your own insurance to cover your car at other times.